 Why choose a life insurance policy through Sainsbury’s Bank?

-- If your monthly premium is under £8.50, we’ll give you 10,000 Nectar points (worth £50)
+- If your monthly premium is under £8.50, we’ll give you 10,000 points, which could be worth £50

-- If your monthly premium is £8.50-£20.00, we'll give you 14,000 Nectar points (worth £70)
+- If your monthly premium is £8.50-£20.00, we'll give you 16,000 points, which could be worth £80

-- If your monthly premium is over £20.00, we'll give you 18,000 Nectar points (worth £90)
+- If your monthly premium is over £20.00, we'll give you 22,000 points, which could be worth £110

-How does Decreasing Life Insurance work?
+How does decreasing life insurance work?

 Your premiums will stay the same unless you make any changes to the policy, and can be paid on a monthly basis.

 The policy can help protect a repayment mortgage, to give you peace of mind that your family can continue living in their current house if you were no longer around.
-This is what you can expect when you take out a Decreasing Life Insurance policy:
+This is what you can expect when you take out a decreasing life insurance policy:

 - In the event of death or diagnosis of a terminal illness (where life expectancy is less than 12 months) during the length of the policy, your family could receive a cash sum.
 This could be used to help pay off any remaining mortgage.